strangelove-ventures/horcrux/README.md

 Validator operators balance operational and risk tradeoffs to avoid penalties via slashing for liveliness faults or double signing blocks.

-Traditional high-availability systems where the keys exist on hot spares risk double signing if there are failover detection bugs.
-Low-availability systems, or manual failover, risk downtime if manual intervention cannot respond in a timely manner.
+Traditional high-availability systems where the keys exist on hot spares risk double signing if there are fail over detection bugs.
+Low-availability systems, or manual fail over, risk downtime if manual intervention cannot respond in a timely manner.

-Multi-party computation using threshold signatures is able to provide high-availability while maintaining high security and avoiding double signing via consensus and failover detection mechanisms.
+Multi-party computation using threshold signatures is able to provide high-availability while maintaining high security and avoiding double signing via consensus and fail over detection mechanisms.

-For more on how the Horcrux MPC signing flow works, see [`docs/signing.md`](/docs/signing.md)
+For more on how the Horcrux MPC signing flow works, see [`docs/signing.md`](./docs/signing.md)

 ![Screenshot from 2022-03-07 18-09-49](https://user-images.githubusercontent.com/6722152/157145772-8557b4b5-a0cc-4073-8834-86afda1900fc.png)